iskandar/cordite-network-map-service/README.md

 ```

 This essentially signs the certificate with your private key and sends _only_ the certificate and signature to the network-map.
-If the certificate passes validation it, the request returns a zip file of the keystores required by the node.
+If the certificate passes validation, the request returns a zip file of the keystores required by the node.
 These should be stored in the `<node-directory>/certificates`.

 ## Releasing NMS